Thursday, 19 June 2014

 When we found one we bought a double ration of pastries – a pain aux raisins, two croissants and a rich, heavy rissole aux pruneaux – which we carried to the nearest bar, and settled down to make up for the starvation of last night.
 The air was still cold so we sat inside.

-By this time we were on the banks of the Viaur, on a small bitumen road, which became a dirt wheel track after it passed a horse stable, and then plunged into woodland as a rough path.
+By this time we were on the banks of the Viaur, on a small bitumen road, which became a wheel track after it passed a horse stable, then degenerated into a rough path and plunged into woodland.

 Evidently it had been a wide, well-made road in former times, with a stone wall, now moss-covered, on the uphill side and the remains of cobbles underfoot.
 We crossed a side stream and scrambled along beside the river, which was not much more than a trickle here because of the dam wall just upstream from the town.